24. How to prepare for major disruption and avoid making mistakes during the coronavirus pandemic - Lessons from a disaster expert (COVID Series)

 Gleb helps us understand how to respond to threats effectively, how to make good decisions, and how to prepare for things that can go wrong that we are not anticipating.
 Many times during our conversation I had my coaching framework validated over and over again by Gleb’s research and recommendations: that we need to think and plan long term, that we focus and work strategically towards our goals, that we work pragmatically to develop a long term, sustainable career.
 I felt reassured that I’m tracking well in the support I’m providing you folks, my students, and clients.

 And together we will get through this and be better positioned for the new world of work that will crystalize on the other side of this crisis.
-We’ve all heard this before: crisis is both threat and opportunity.
+We’ve all heard this before: the crisis is both a threat and an opportunity.
 So, we need to be ready to bypass the threats we face right now and those yet to come, and use this hibernation time to prepare ourselves and update our toolkit to make the most out of the opportunities ahead.

-In times of crisis, more often than not, we are overwhelmed with our emotions and base our decisions out of what we “feel” is right.
+In times of crisis, more often than not, we are overwhelmed with our emotions and base our decisions on what we “feel” is right.
 We are usually not prepared to deal with it and especially not able to make good decisions that will benefit us for the long term.
 So how can we make good decisions especially in times of crisis or in times where something unexpected happens, like COVID-19?

 Here are some key takeaways from this interview:

 - Beware of these 3 cognitive biases: they are the specific errors we make because of how our brain is wired.
 They are the systematic patterns of making bad decisions:

 - Normalcy bias – where we feel like the future will be normal, that it will be like the past.

 - Confirmation bias – where we tend to look for information that confirms our beliefs and ignore information that doesn’t.

 - Optimism bias – where we tend to be way more optimistic about the future.